tsdconseil/opencv-demonstrator/doc/tutorial-new-demo.md

 </cat>
 ```

-A demonstration item is a XML node of type `demo`, and with the same attributes as a category (name identifier and localized labels), and with optional additionnal attributes and sub-nodes.
+A demonstration item is a XML node of type `demo`, and with the same attributes as a category (name identifier and localized labels), and with optional additional attributes and sub-nodes.
 An example of supported sub-node is the `img` sub-node (with field `path`) to specify the default input image(s) to be used for this demonstration (if no `img` sub-node is specified, a Lena image is used by default).

 For instance, to create a demonstration of id `dummy`, using the `data/img/box.png` file as default input image: